TY-Jeong/VacHopPy/README.md

 * d<SUB>cos</SUB>(*tet*) decreases,
 * while d<SUB>cos</SUB>(*ao*) remain nearly constant.

-This result clearly suggets that the phase transition is directed toward the **tetragonal phase**.
+This result clearly suggests that the phase transition is directed toward the **tetragonal phase**.

-## Reference
+## References
 If you used **VacHopPy** package, please cite [**this paper**](https://arxiv.org/abs/2503.23467)

 If you used `vachoppy -m f` or `vachoppy -u fingerprint` commands, also cite [**this paper**](https://www.sciencedirect.com/science/article/pii/S0010465510001840).